Updating a Poorly Designed Website

-We can’t emphasize enough how important it is to have a well-designed website for EVERY business in 2019.
+We can’t emphasize enough how important it is to have a well-designed website for EVERY business no matter what year it is right now.
 This is the face of your business.
 Your website is the first thing your target audience will see.
 How will they spend the first 15 seconds on your website while deciding whether they want to continue learning more about your business or not?

 In this Videocast episode, we dive into some bad website design examples to investigate what makes them ‘bad’.

 Start with the basics

 A solid website platform is SOOOOO key.
 Our team always recommends WordPress – even if you’re on a completely different platform such as Wix, Squarespace, or GoDaddy.
 WordPress can get a bad rep because you kind of need to invest a little time, in the beginning, to learn how to use it properly for your business.
 Here are some example steps and questions that could be useful, borrowed from our own project processes:

 - Consider who you’ll be partnering with to get this all done.

 - Understand how to look for common web design mistakes and design principles.

 - What baseline items do you need to have in your website design to begin?
 Take this questionnaire.

 - Grab a basic SEO report of how your site’s doing.
 Don’t worry about interpreting that now.
 This is to keep for later once you choose your site design partner.